Who is Trevor “Douglas” Moore?

-This post started out as an exercise in getting to know myself again and shed some light on those very seeds, in hopes of fostering another growing season…so without further ado:
+This post started as an exercise in getting to know “me” again and shed some light on those very seeds, in hopes of fostering another growing season…so without further ado:

 Who is TREVOR DOUGLAS MOORE?

-I am an outdoorsy kind of guy, who believes humans are solar powered and should be appreciating nature’s beauty to its fullest each and every day.
-Unless of course it is overly hot out…then by all means, one should appreciate air-conditioning and Modern Family re-runs.
+I am an outdoorsy kind of guy, who believes humans are solar-powered and should be appreciating nature’s beauty to its fullest each day.
+Unless of course, it is overly hot out…then, by all means, one should appreciate air-conditioning and Modern Family re-runs.

 I am a chronic pain survivor and mental health advocate, who works hard at trying to slow down his thoughts and speed up his body…remember, I said trying; the struggle is real sometimes.